ConstantRobotics-Ltd/ObjectDetector/README.md

-# How to make custom implementation
+# How to create a custom implementation

 The **ObjectDetector** class provides only an interface, data structures, and methods for encoding and decoding commands and params.
 To create your own implementation of the object detector, you must include the ObjectDetector repository in your project (see [**Build and connect to your project**](#Build-and-connect-to-your-project) section).
 The catalogue **example** (see [**Library files**](#Library-files) section) includes an example of the design of the custom object detector.
 You must implement all the methods of the ObjectDetector interface class.
 Custom object detector class declaration: